People in Need financial assistance programs.

 In addition to offering both financial assistance or referrals to clients to obtain the actual prescription, People in Need also provides referral information to clients for appropriate long term assistance through the drug manufacturers’ programs for indigents.
 They also distribute prescription discount cards issued by Free Rx Plus, Family Wise, Mid-Atlantic Benefits, USA Drug Plan, NACO, and others as they become available.

-A School Shoe Program provides students of low to moderate-income families with new shoes to begin the school year.
+A School Shoe Program provides students of low to moderate-income families with new shoes to begin the year.
 It is available to children of low to moderate-income families who reside in Delaware County and attend county schools, and also includes children who attend the LEADS Head Start Program.
+People in Need also has information on supply programs as well for students.

 People in Need Holiday Clearing House is a gift-shopping opportunity for working poor and low-income Delaware County families with children.
 There is also Christmas or Thanksgiving help for senior or disabled residents.
 Gift choices to eligible low income families include clothing, gift certificates, new toys and other items.